-Teen Pregnancy Prevention Grants Got Saved From The Trump Administration In Court
+Teen Pregnancy Prevention Grants Got Saved In Court, But The Trump Admin Still Has A Scary Impact

 As far as federal courts are concerned, the Trump administration is not having a successful week.
 Teen pregnancy prevention grants got saved from the Trump administration in court, according to published reports.
 Still, the administration has the potential to do very real damage in the future.